weijiaheng/Robust-f-divergence-measures/CIFAR-100/README.md

 Hints:
-> 📋 (1) For CIFAR-100 noisy dataset, we recommend training without bias correction (no need to install Keras, Tensorflow, Pytorch in your virtual environment);
+> 📋 (1) For CIFAR-100 noisy dataset, we recommend training without bias correction (no need to install Keras, Tensorflow);

 > 📋 (2) The training is stable if: warm-up with CE loss or load a pre-trained CE model;